evansbenj/SulaRAD/4_More_GATK_Calling_All_Sites_and_Filtering.md

 }

 ```
+In the 2014 analysis, at this stage I used bed files and GATK to output subsets of the data that spanned genes, that were near, genes, and that were progressively farther from genes.
+For now, I'll skip this step and analyze the whole dataset (which is mostly far from genes anyhow).

 When this is done I am ready to convert the vcf file to a tab delimited file like this:

 ```
 cd /work/ben/macaque_RAD_TAGs/tabix-0.2.6
 ./bgzip /path_to/final_filtered.vcf